evie-lau/Unifi-gateway-wpa-supplicant/README.md

 # UXG-Lite wpa_supplicant bypass ATT fiber modem
-Use this guide to setup wpa_supplicant with your UXG-Lite to bypass the ATT modem.
+Use this guide to setup wpa_supplicant with your UXG-Lite or Unifi OS gateway/router to bypass the ATT modem.

 This should also work on other Unifi OS devices, just may have to replace the interface name with the device's WAN port interface.

+> NOTE: Take note of your Unifi router's WAN port interface name.
+In the rest of the guide, I'll be using `eth1` because that is the WAN interface for the UXG Lite.
+If using another device, replace the interface name appropriately.

 Prerequisites:
 - extracted and decoded certificates from an ATT modem